mahyar64/Text-Classification-and-Prediction-using-NLP/README.md

 3. Train the data
 4. Evaluation & Prediction

+#note:
+If you can not see the code (NLP_Text.ipynb) in your browser then use https://nbviewer.jupyter.org/ copy the link in the search place and GO.
+There is a button to run the code directly in Google colab.

 ###Question
 Propose a model of ML to read the data from dataset, understand and make a prediction fomr the text which contains the chatbot/call conversation of a Bank costomers.
 There are two files, 'Training_Dataset.xlsx' for training and 'Validation_dataset.csv' for testing and eveluations.